 It is not surprising that many managers and supervisors don’t know how and why to recognize their employees when those managers have been on the receiving end of criticism for most of their lives.
-That’s why they are quick to criticize in their turn.
+That’s one of the reasons why they are quick to criticize in their turn.

 How do we know that managers are quick to blame and slow to praise?
 The conclusive proof is in surveys conducted by Sirota Consulting, which revealed that only 38% of employees disagreed with the statement, “I get criticized much more quickly for poor performance than praised for good performance.”
-This figure was reached from interviewing 2.5 million employees in 237 private, public and not-for-profit organizations in 89 countries around the world in the ten years to 2003.
+This figure was reached from interviewing 2.5 million employees in 237 private, public and not-for-profit organizations in 89 countries around the world over 10 years.
 And it was reached by surveying all employees in each organization, not just a sample.

 A big influence on the compulsion to criticize is the way, from an early age, children find that parents and teachers focus on their mistakes rather than their achievements.
 A Gallup poll comparing parents’ focus on their children’s best grades compared with their focus on their worst grades in several countries and cultures found consistent negative focus.
 The scores were:

 France – 7

 USA – 7

 Focused on ‘F’s as a percentage

 Japan – 43

 France – 87